top of page

 • A blind man was healed here by Christ

 19. Pilgrim's Road leading up to the temple from the Pool of Siloam called the Herodian Street.
-It was used by countless Jews to ascend to the temple.
+Countless Jews used it to ascend to the temple.
 There is no doubt Jesus walked this road as well.

 20. There was a canal tunnel under the Herodian Street that was used for waste purposes.
 In this tunnel, thousands of Jews were slaughtered by the Romans in 70 AD as they tried to escape the city.

-21. In this same tunnel, a rare gold bell that was sewn onto priest’s garments, an ancient silver shekel that was used to pay the half-shekel temple tax, and a Roman sword with its leather sheath still partly intact have been recently discovered.
+21. In this same tunnel, a rare gold bell that was sewn onto priests' garments, an ancient silver shekel used to pay the half-shekel temple tax, and a Roman sword with its leather sheath still partly intact were recently discovered.

 City of David in the Bible